ibm-cloud-docs/vmwaresolutions/shared/shared-vmwaas-migration.md

   years:  2020, 2024

-lastupdated: "2024-04-02"
+lastupdated: "2024-04-26"

-keywords: migrating to VMware as a Service
+keywords: migrating to VMware Cloud Foundation as a Service

 subcollection: vmwaresolutions